Andrea/andrea.github.io/_posts/2021-09-28-bytesize-architecture-sessions.markdown

 * An hour long recurrent meeting with your team.
 Bi-weekly at the start and you can phase it to once a month as people run out of things to draw.
 * Decide together a subset of the architecture you want to draw.
 This is not a test, it's an opportunity to learn together about what you know and, most importantly, what you don't know.
 * Set a timer for 5  minutes.
-* Separately, everyone draws in a piece of paper.
+* Separately, everyone draws in a piece of paper, this is "Alone Together" time.
 If you don't know something, leave it blank.
 * When the timer goes off show each other what you drew.
 Yes, it's kind of scary.
 * Discuss and find consensus on what is the resulting diagram should be.
 Finally record the diagram(s) created somewhere (e.g: draw.io, miro, plantuml, etc)